CX: The Secret Sauce for E-Commerce Success in 2020

 - You are unclear on the difference between CX and user experience (UX)

-The DEI takes a global look at the increasing buying power of digital customers, and it reveals that e-commerce shopping levels are exceeding those of the annual November-December holiday season.
-While profits are ripe in this space, the uptick in online sales has also presented a set of challenges for merchants.
-Now, it’s more important than ever for brands to evaluate the experience their customers are having online.
+In a short amount of time, the DEI showed pandemic-spurred shopping levels were exceeding those of the annual November-December holiday season.
+With profits ripe in this space, the uptick in online sales also presented a set of challenges for merchants.
+In the post-pandemic world, it's more important than ever for brands to evaluate the experience their customers are having online.

 People sometimes use the terms UX and CX interchangeably, but it really isn’t that simple.
 We recommend reading this informative article by Kim Flaherty, a senior user experience specialist with Nielsen Norman Group.
 It goes into great detail explaining the difference between UX and CX, as well as the many pieces that make up the overall puzzle.

 To summarize Flaherty’s points:

 - UX can refer to a user’s one-time experience with a brand, which takes place during what is called the single-interaction level.